 That’s not to say that we haven’t also bred some dogs to be extremely long faced, such as greyhounds, basenjis, borzois and bull terriers.
 Either because we link these dog head shapes to specific useful skills, or because we just find them aesthetically pleasing.

 But is it possible to go to far?
 Have such long face dog breeds been made more vulnerable to any health problem?

-Aspergillosis infections are one cause of rhinitis in dogs: inflammation of the nasal lining, resulting in a runny nose, sneezing, and nose bleeds.
+Did you know that Aspergillosis is a fungal infection caused by airborne Aspergillus spores which embed themselves in the lining of a dog’s nose.
+These infections are one cause of rhinitis in dogs: inflammation of the nasal lining, resulting in a runny nose, sneezing, and nose bleeds.